Basics of tmux & cheat sheet

 - On a remote server over SSH1, as a way to persist terminal sessions between logins and protect against network interruptions

-is text-based, cross-platform, works with any terminal emulator, and can be scripted.
+tmux is text-based, cross-platform, works with any terminal emulator, and can be scripted.

 Getting started